 Initially bred for hunting, West Highland Terriers are known to be independent and intelligent.
 But don’t take them seriously as they also have a playful side that is sure to be loved by you and your family.

-When it comes to maintenance, West Highland Terriers come in the middle of the spectrum.
+When it comes to maintenance, West Highland Terriers is in the middle of the spectrum.
 A monthly bath is needed to keep their long, shiny hair achieving the maximum shine and silkiness.

 One of the best known crossbred dogs, a Labradoodle is a cross between a Labrador Retriever and a Poodle.
 Animal experts initially develop it to a hypoallergenic pet, they are known to be smart and sociable, perfect for families who want to add a family member that they can take care of.